 Pilot project with NIS Cambodia successfully ends

-A final mission to support the National Institute for Statistics of Cambodia (NIS) in Advancing dissemination of SDGs and other indicators using .Stat Suite took place over 5 days at the beginning of May, and saw the completion of 14 months of intense engagement jointly undertaken by UNICEF, PARIS21, UNSD and OECD.
+A final mission under the pilot project to support the National Institute for Statistics of Cambodia (NIS) in Advancing dissemination of SDGs and other indicators using .Stat Suite took place over 5 days at the beginning of May, and saw the completion of 14 months of intense engagement jointly undertaken by UNICEF, PARIS21, UNSD and OECD.

 Over the course of 4 workshops from March 2018 – May 2019, the team, with NIS staff successfully: